 Eligible employees may apply for leave under the provisions of the Family and Medical Leave Act of 1993.

+Request for Medical Information

+Per KRS 161.770, the Board may only request medical information necessary to decide whether to grant a leave of absence; shall not request or retain unnecessary medical information; and shall not disclose any medical information received, except as permitted by state and federal law.

 PERSONNEL Y03.123